 Trust Account Supervisor – A practising member who has been approved to operate a trust bank account.
 [Rule 5-41].

-Trust Money – All money received by a member in connection with his or her legal practice that belongs in whole or in part to a client of the member or is received on a client’s behalf or to the direction or order of a client.
-It also includes money received by a member on account of fees for services not yet rendered or on account of disbursements not yet made, or for which a statement of account has not been rendered.
+Trust Money – All money received by a member or law firm in connection with the legal practice that belongs in whole or in part to a client or is received on a client’s behalf or to the direction or order of a client.
+It also includes money received by a member or law firm on account of professional fees for services not yet rendered or on account of disbursements or expenses not yet paid, or for which a statement of account has not been rendered.
 [Rule 5-41].

 Trust Safety Appeals Committee – The committee responsible for considering appeals of decisions to deny or to approve with conditions a member’s application to become a trust account supervisor and appeals of decisions to revoke a member’s status as a trust account supervisor.
 [Rule 5-41]